 Alongside outreach opportunities that our members have created, there are also other organisations with existing outreach programmes in place.
-Those of you who attended ITI’s recent conference will have already heard about the inspiring work being done by Shadow Heroes, and the Stephen Spender Trust and Queen’s College Translation Exchange both offer opportunities for ITI members to get involved.
-September is World Kid Lit month with a focus on promoting children's literature in translation amongst young people.
+You may have heard about the inspiring work being done by Shadow Heroes, and the Stephen Spender Trust and Queen’s College Translation Exchange both offer opportunities for ITI members to get involved.
+Every year in September World Kid Lit month is celebrated, with a focus on promoting children's literature in translation amongst young people.
 Business Language Champions have established strong relationships with a number of schools and the Inspiring the Futures programme matches up volunteers with schools across a whole range of sectors.

-To find out more about outreach, the different opportunities that exist, and to access a number of resources to help you on your way, we’ve created a new Member outreach section on the ITI website.
+To find out more about outreach, the different opportunities that exist, and to access resources to help you on your way, there's a Member outreach section on the ITI website.
 It's only accessible to members so you’ll need to log in to view it.
 A number of the resources have been provided by existing ITI members and we would like to extend our thanks to them for their support.

 In addition to the resources for use by ITI members we have also added a page about the role our members play in outreach in the public area of the website.